hackclub/blot/docs/assembly/ASSEMBLY.md

 - **1 x** PCB Mount
 - **2 x** 20mm x 20mm (face) x 250mm (tall) Aluminum Extrusion

-Additionally you'll need these tools:
+Additionally, you'll need these tools:

 - **1 x** 3mm allen key
 - **1 x** 10mm wrench

 Begin by taking a piece of aluminum extrusion and inserting the t-nuts.
 I prefer to place the hole closer to the center of the bar.
-This will make the t-nut not visibile when the part is mounted to it.
+This will make the t-nut not visible when the part is mounted to it.

 ![Screenshot 2024-06-14 at 3.06.42 PM.png](./assets/Screenshot%202024-06-14%20at%203.06.42%20PM.png)